 If more than one init script is found, they will all be executed in the order specified above.

 Scripts in a given directory are executed in alphabetical order.
-For example, a tool can specify an init script on the command line and another in the home directory for defining the environment.
+For example, a tool can specify an init script on the command line and another in the home directory to define the environment.
 Both scripts will run when Gradle is executed.

 Writing an init script

 Like a Gradle build script, an init script is a Groovy or Kotlin script.
 Each init script has a Gradle instance associated with it.
-Any property reference and method call in the init script will delegate to this Gradle instance.
+Any property reference and method call in the init script will be delegated to this Gradle instance.

 When writing init scripts, pay attention to the scope of the reference you are trying to access.
 For example, properties loaded from gradle.properties are available on Settings or Project instances but not on the Gradle one.